getgauge/docs.gauge.org/writing-specifications.rst

 ----------

-Data (Objects) can be shared in steps defined in different classes at runtime using DataStores exposed by Gauge.
+Data (Objects) can be shared in steps defined in different classes at runtime using DataStores exposed by gauge.

 There are 3 different types of DataStores based on the lifecycle of when it gets cleared.